AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### Labels and Tooltips

-Let's transform our labels and tooltips.
-Put the additional information about sizes and square feet of the rooms into the data set and use standard {api:anychart.charts.Map#label}label(){api} and {api:anychart.charts.Map#tooltip}tooltip(){api} methods to set them.
+Working with Seat Map labels and tooltips is absolutely identical to working with labels and tooltips in Maps, learn more in Maps/Tooltips and Maps/Labels articles.
+Usual {api:anychart.charts.Map#label}label(){api} and {api:anychart.charts.Map#tooltip}tooltip(){api} methods are used to work with them:

 ```
 // data set